saldavonschwartz/saldavonschwartz.github.io/_includes/latex/digits/roi.md

 {% latex
   roi;
   Figure 6.;
   Extracting ROIs (regions of interest) from a camera image.
-Each ROI is then normalized (Figure 5).
+Each ROI is then processed as in Figure 5.
 %}
 \documentclass[tikz, border=0pt]{standalone}
 \usetikzlibrary{shapes,arrows, calc}